 Dr. Richie is a Clinical Assistant Professor in the divisions of Pediatrics and Neurology at the University of Tennessee Health Science Center (UT medical school) and has been an Adjunct Professor in the division of Clinical Psychology at the University of Mississippi (instructor of neuropsychology).
 She has published articles in peer-reviewed journals, as well as a book chapter.
 She was active as a co-investigator on research projects with UT/Le Bonheur and a private neurology group.
 She has conducted numerous local, regional, and national presentations over the past 15 years.
 In 2011, she was named one of Memphis' "Top 40 Under 40" by the Memphis Business Journal and is currently involved in several community-based, non-profit organizations in the city.
 Since 2016, she has been honored to be an executive board member for the Memphis chapter of Best Buddies Tennessee.
 In 2017, she was named a Woman of Distinction by St. Jude Children's Research Hospital for the annual Gold Luncheon.

-Dr. Richie has spent the last few years training under several top practitioners, gaining hands-on experience and knowledge right here in the Mid-South.
-She has worked within interdisciplinary teams that include some of the country's top pediatric epileptologists (a neurologist with specialization in treatment of epilepsy), pediatric neurosurgeons, psychologists, pharmacologists, and rehab specialists.
+Dr. Richie spent several years training under nationally recognized and world-renowned practitioners, gaining hands-on experience and knowledge right here in the Mid-South.
+She has worked within interdisciplinary teams that include pediatric epileptologists (a neurologist with specialization in treatment of epilepsy), adult neurologists, pediatric neurosurgeons, psychiatrists, clinical psychologists, pharmacologists, and rehab specialists.
 In consulting with rehab specialists, general psychologists, educators, and parents/family members, Dr. Richie has been afforded ample opportunity to perfect her practice of neuropsychology while more fully understanding the expectations of the patient, family member(s), and practitioners who refer patients.